matthew-boston/matthew-boston/README.md

 # Hi, I'm Matt 👋

 My name is Matt Boston and i'm currently studying to become a WebOps Engineer!
-I'm study at the University Of Suffolk.
+I'm studying at the University of Suffolk.
 You can contact me on [LinkedIn](https://www.linkedin.com/in/matthew-boston/) or [Personal Site](https://mattboston.co.uk).

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Os-MacoS-informational?style=flat&logo=apple&logoColor=white)